Japan market snapshot

 Seventh round of negotiations – 27-31 October 2008

 The seventh round of negotiations on the Australia-Japan Free Trade Agreement (FTA) was held in Canberra from 27 to 31 October.
-The next round is scheduled for February 2009 in Tokyo.
 The two sides continued discussions concerning offer and request issues related to market access in services and investment.
 The clarifications and information received as part of this process over the past two rounds have now allowed the two sides to agree that formal market access requests will be exchanged at the next round of negotiations.

 Sixth round of negotiations – 28 July-1 August 2008